 The base and trading currencies of the Funds are the U.S. dollar.
-The base currency is the currency in which a Fund's NAV per Share is calculated and the trading currency is the currency in which Shares of a Fund are listed and traded on an Exchange.
+The base currency is the currency in which the Fund's NAV per Share is calculated and the trading currency is the currency in which Shares of the Fund are listed and traded on the Exchange.